 To start making this gluten free coconut flour banana muffins recipe, preheat your oven to 375 degrees Fahrenheit.
 The batter is quite fast to put together, so you will want to ensure you have a hot oven to bake the batter as soon as you divide it between the muffin cups.

-To make your muffin batter, combine your wet ingredients including large eggs, mashed bananas, oil, and maple syrup in a bowl.
+To make your muffin batter, whisk together your wet ingredients including large eggs, mashed bananas, oil, and maple syrup in a bowl.
 You can use a hand mixer or stand mixer to do this, as it will help break down the banana and ensure that everything thoroughly combines.

 Now add the dry ingredients including coconut flour, tapioca starch, baking powder, baking soda, cinnamon, and salt.
 Stir the dry ingredients into the wet mix until combined.